 100

-This course covers terms, symbols, layout, organization, and structure.
-Students are taught to interpret prints for identification of code violations, conflicts of space, and safety issues.
+This course will introduce terms, symbols, layout, organization, and structure of plans that are used for residential, commercial, and industrial buildings.
+Students are taught how to understand and interpret prints for identification of code violations, conflicts of space, and safety issues.
 Students will be trained to use hand, hydraulic, and PVC conduit benders.
-Also covered are solar photovoltaic systems including the array circuit, inverter, and controller.

 Clock Hours